 How Many and Where?

 Where?
 “Within easy reach”.
 Consider the locations where you EXPECT an operator to be.
-Besides the main control console, these could include feed hoppers, consumables feeders, finished goods exit points… you get the idea.
-Anywhere you can reasonably expect an operator to be under normal circumstances is a reasonable place to put an .
+Besides the main control console, these could include feed hoppers, consumables feeders, finished goods exit points, etc. You get the idea.
+Anywhere you can reasonably expect an operator to be under normal circumstances is a reasonable place to put an e-stop device.
 “Easy Reach” I interpret as within the arm-span of an adult (presuming the equipment is not intended for use by children).
-This translates to 500–600 mm either side of the center line of most work stations.
+The “easy reach” requirement translates to 500-600 mm on either side of the centre line of most workstations.

 How do you know if you need an emergency stop?
 Start with a stop/start analysis.
 Identify all the normal starting and stopping modes that you anticipate on the equipment.
 Consider all of the different operating modes that you are providing, such as Automatic, Manual, Teach, Setting, etc. Identify all of the matching stop conditions in the same modes, and ensure that all start functions have a matching stop function.

 Do a risk assessment.
-This is a basic requirement in most jurisdictions today.
+Risk assessment is a basic requirement in most jurisdictions today.

 Finally, once you determine the need for an emergency stop system, you need to consider the system’s functionality and controls architecture.
-NFPA 79 is the reference standard for Canada and is the reference for the USA.
+NFPA 79 has been the reference standard for Canada and is the reference for the USA.
 In 2016, CSA introduced a new electrical standard for machinery, CSA C22.2 #301 .
 This standard is intended for the certification of industrial machines.
 My opinion is that this standard has some significant issues.
 You can find very similar electrical requirements to this in and in IEC 60204-1 if you are working in an international market.
-EN 60204–1 applies in the EU market for industrial machines and is technically identical to .
+EN 60204-1 applies to the EU market for industrial machines and is technically identical to .

 Functional Stop Categories

-NFPA 79 calls out three basic categories of stop.
-Note that these are NOT reliability categories, but are functional categories.
+NFPA 79 calls out three basic categories of stop functions.
+Note that these categories are NOT functional safety architectural categories, but are categories describing stopping functions.
 Reliability is not addressed in these sections.
 Quoting from the standard:

 Stop functions shall override related start functions.
 The reset of the stop functions shall not initiate any hazardous conditions.
 The three categories of stop functions shall be as follows:

 (1) Category 0 is an uncontrolled stop by immediately removing power to the machine actuators.

-(2) Category 1 is a controlled stop with power to the machine actuators available to achieve the stop then remove power when the stop is achieved.
+(2) Category 1 is a controlled stop with power to the machine actuators available to achieve the stop then power is removed when the stop is achieved.